ISRL-EWHA/SketchFeature/ML/README.md

 ### 3. Testing the Model
 - Mix the data from different datasets and prepare a test set.
-- Use the `sketfeature` encoding method to encode the mixed data.
+- Use the `SketFeature` encoding method to encode the mixed data.
 - Decode the data after processing and feed it to the trained CNN model for inference.

 ## Requirements